divlv/ssl/README.md

 Go to https://example.com with your browser and check the certificate is in place.

-If you have any subdomain configured, e.g. for this particular machine, you may go to https://subdomain.example.com and confirm the certificate is operational too.
+If you have any subdomain configured to the same IP-address, e.g. for this particular machine, you may go to https://subdomain.example.com and confirm the certificate is operational too.

+eof